The exhibition “Geometry of Light” by artist Franklin Bault blends art and science

 © Franklin Bault

 This art exhibition stems from artist Franklin Bault’s fascination with sciences such as physics and chemistry.
-Indeed, this fascination has led him to create works closely linked to these two disciplines.
-It follows his meeting in 2022 with the COSA (Connection Sciences Arts) group, which brings together researchers in chemistry and biology, architects, and staff from the Charles Gerhardt Institute of Montpellier (ICGM), the Montpellier Center for Cell Biology Research (CRBM), the Host-Pathogen Interactions Laboratory (LPHI), and the National School of Architecture of Montpellier (ENSAM).
+Indeed, this fascination has led him to create works closely tied to these two disciplines.
+It follows his 2022 collaboration with the COSA (Connection Sciences Arts) group, which brings together researchers in chemistry and biology, architects, and staff from the Charles Gerhardt Institute of Montpellier (ICGM), the Montpellier Center for Cell Biology Research (CRBM), the Host-Pathogen Interactions Laboratory (LPHI), and the National School of Architecture of Montpellier (ENSAM).
 This meeting with the COSA group led to Franklin Bault’s first exhibition, held as part of the 2022 Festival of Science at the Charles Gerhardt Institute in Montpellier.

-The exhibition and the artist in a nutshell
+The Exhibition and the Artist in a Nutshell

-Franklin Bault’s imagination is inspired by physics and chemistry.
+Franklin Bault’s imagination is fueled by physics and chemistry.
 In this exhibition, the properties of light resonate with those of color.
 Through his sculptures—or, more precisely, his assemblages—the artist explores scientific hypotheses regarding the structure of atoms, as summarized in Mendeleev’s periodic table.

-Practical information:
+Practical Information:

-• Dates: April 3 to May 15, 2024
+• Dates: April 3–May 15, 2024

 • Hours: 9 a.m. to 7 p.m. (except Sundays and holidays)